 Martha McConaghy recognized Chuck Morse who consistently supports the LVM Program with humor and technical experience.

 Karla Houser recognized Paul Soya, Victor Freyer, Jim Willette and Rich Szulewski who all covered the Welcome Desk on Monday night when Karla was unable to attend.
-Paul, Victor, Jim and Rich demonstrated what SHARE is all about.
+Paul, Victor,

 Kenneth Tomiak recognized George Fulk for rescuing the "REXX Power Tools and Performance Tips" session when the speaker was called away.
 He downloaded the presentation and stepped up with little notice.
 George was able to keep the session alive and did a superb job.
 Thanks, George!